 Prep:

 - Gather all equipment and ingredients.
-The ingredients need to be at room temperature.
+Ensure ingredients are at room temperature for best results.

-- Add all of the batter ingredients in to the mixing bowl and mix to combine.
+- Add all of the batter ingredients to a mixing bowl and mix gently until just combined.
 Allow to rest while the griddle heats up.120 grams All Purpose Flour, 240 ml Plant Based Milk, 30 ml Canola Oil, 1 Egg, 20 grams White Sugar, 2 tsp Baking Powder, 1 tsp Salt

-- Once the griddle is warm, add dollops of batter on to the griddle, using an ice cream scoop.
+- Once the griddle is warm, add scoops of batter onto the griddle, using an ice cream scoop.

-- Cook the second side until lightly golden.
+- Flip and cook until the second side is lightly golden.

-- Add the pancakes to a plate and cover with foil until the entire batch is made.
+- Transfer the pancakes to a plate and cover with foil until the entire batch is made.